 “Angel, this is Bodell at FBI Washington.
 I have about twenty specialists with me today for this.”

-On the other wall display, a young woman, also in her late twenties, spoke up.
+A young woman in her late twenties spoke up on the other wall display.

 “Angel, this is Natasha at CIA Langley.
 I have about a dozen staff with me watching this.”

-A voice from Natasha’s group shouted: “Tell her!”
+A voice from Natasha’s group shouted.
+“Tell her!”

 “Oh, they want you to know that there are already three marriage offers on the table,” Natasha said, followed by a quick giggle.
 Angel smiled widely, her perfect white teeth disarming everyone in the room.